 Treatments and drugs

-Alternative treatments for dystonia haven't been well-studied, but some people find that these therapies are helpful, although not dramatically so.
+Alternative treatments for dystonia haven't been well-studied, but some people find that some of these therapies are helpful.

 Coping and support

 Living with dystonia can be difficult and frustrating.
 Your body may not always move the way you would like it to move, and you may be uncomfortable in social situations.